qbicsoftware/research-data-management/docs/user/user_edit.md

 Should you not have an ORCID account press the "register_now" link within the ORCID login and follow the provided steps to register a new ORCID account.

-If everything went well you can see your the newly linked orcid account within your profile page
+After linking your account, you can see the linked account within your profile page.

 ![orcid_registration_authorize_access.png](images/edit_user_information/edit_user_information_orcid_account_linked.png){.screenshot}